opencog/atomspace/opencog/haskell/README.md

 ### Installation

 Go through the normal process of [building](https://github.com/opencog/atomspace#building-atomspace) and [installing](https://github.com/opencog/atomspace#install) the AtomSpace.

-This will install automatically the haskell library.
+This will automatically install the haskell library.

-If you want to install only the haskell library, for example a new version, move to this directory (/opencog/haskell), remove the dist folder, and build and install the opencog-atomspace haskell library with these commands:
+If you want to install only the haskell library, for example a new version, move to this directory (/opencog/haskell), build and install the opencog-atomspace haskell library with this command:

 ```
- cabal configure
- cabal build
  cabal install
 ```

-(It is necessary to previously build and install the AtomSpace, because the opencog-atomspace haskell library depends on the atomspace_wrapper library)
+(It is necessary to previously build and install the AtomSpace, because the opencog-atomspace haskell library depends on the haskell-atomspace C wrapper library)

 ### Usage